mobajemu-msft/groove-api-documentation/Main/Using the Groove RESTful Services/User Authentication.md

 ### Step 2.
 Redeem the code for access tokens
-After you have received the `code` value, you can redeem this code for a set of tokens that allow you to authenticate with the OneDrive API.
+After you have received the `code` value, you can redeem this code for a set of tokens that allow you to authenticate with the Groove API.
 To redeem the code, make the following request:

 ```
 POST https://login.live.com/oauth20_token.srf